The landscape of Mexico is very diverse. While it’s famous for its stunning beaches, the country also boasts deserts, mountains, jungles, and more.

 There are really just three – four months of offseason in Mexico.

 June – September

 The low season for tourism in Mexico happens over the summer months.
 When I say low season, I mean for international visitors.
-There are far less people travelling to the coasts of Mexico at this time due to intense heat and heavy rains.
+There are far fewer people travelling to the coasts of Mexico at this time due to intense heat and heavy rains.